 - You want a higher level of security that you may not be able to get with a traditional router.

 - You have IoT (Internet of Things) devices that you want to connect to your network.
 (Refrigerator, Security system, etc.)

 - You want to create a separate guest network for your house guests.

 - Mesh routers seem fairly easy to set up, even for a non-technical person.

 I hope you learned a little about Mesh Routers, and what the benefits would be for you in your home.
 If you have any additional questions, please comment below!

 Was this helpful?
 Please forward it to your colleagues!

 Chris Eddy of Geek For Hire, Inc. has been providing computer service to families and small businesses with Mac’s and PCs for the past fifteen years.
 His company is highly rated by both the BBB (Better Business Bureau) and by Angie’s List.
 You can find more on our website, or give us a call 303-618-0154.
 Geek For Hire, Inc. provides onsite service (Tier 3) to the Denver / Boulder / Front Range area as well as remote service throughout North America.

 We’ve been using Amazon Prime for the past few years.
 We like the free 2-3 day shipping and the online streaming.
 I haven’t tried the Kindle lending library yet.
 I’ll try that next!
-Prime is normally $119/year ($59 for students!), but you can try it for 30 day for free by clicking on this link: Try Amazon Prime 30-Day Free Trial (Any links to products or services in this post may be affiliate links.
-If they are, we may receive a small commission when you click on it.
-Rest assured, your price will be the same!)
-If you’d like to receive our newsletters in your email, please click here.
+Prime is normally $119/year, but you can try it for 30 days for free by clicking on this link: Try Amazon Prime 30-Day Free Trial (Yes, we’ll get a small commission when you sign up.)